snowdj/geocompr/03-attribute-operations.md

 ```

 This behavior demonstrates that raster cells can only possess one value, an identifier which can be used to look up the attributes in the corresponding attribute table (stored in a slot named `attributes`).
-This is illustrated in command below, which returns the grain size and wetness of cell IDs 1, 11 and 35, we can run:
+This is illustrated in command below, which returns the grain size and wetness of cell IDs 1, 11 and 35:

 ```r